qingreee1/material-theme-jetbrains-docs/docs/configuration/settings.md

 **Q**: The dark title bar on Mac sticks as well!

 **A**: As for the Mac Title bar, it is triggered using the IDE Registry.
 Just open the Command Palette (Cmd-Shift-A) and type `Registry`.
 Then you will see at the top the edited values.
 Simply press Revert to those you don't want.

+**Q**: The uppercase buttons are nice, but sometimes the text overflows the button

+**A**: This is because the buttons were designed primarily to be regular cased, therefore changing the case might extend the length of the text and therefore overflows outside of the button.
+This is quite uncommon though so if it bothers you that much, simply disable the feature.